tvsmsa/CK3-Anequina-submod/README.md

 	2.3) Arenthia - county modifier for Arenthia or Rawl'kha (Arenthia gets negative modifier if Rawl'kha is chosen), negative opinion for Bosmers (only Arenthi for now).

-	2.4) Modifier for restoring Kingdom of Darloc Brae and then modifier if you decided to stop expansion
+	2.4) Modifier for restoring Kingdom of Darloc Brae (dynasty modifier)

 	2.5) Modifier for Bosmers for returning Arenthia

 3) Events for already existing decisions:

-	3.1) Anequina decision - flavour, get nickname and some prestige
+	3.1) Anequina decision - get nickname and some prestige

 	3.2) Leaywiin decision - can choose who to settle: Malaapit, Anequinan or keep Nibenese

-	3.3) Arenthia decision - can choose capital for Arenthia
+	3.3) Arenthia decision - can choose capital for Arenthia (Arenthia itself or Rawl'kha)

 	3.4) Event for restoring Kingdom of Darloc Brae and then deciding what direction to take

-	3.5) Event when getting claim on Elsweyr

-	3.6) Event for claiming Cyrodiil

-4) Harry Dubois - Khajiit edition (employed by queen of Anequina)

-5) Interaction to cause slave revolts in Morrowind

-6) Altmer flavor: 2 new court positions - Court Justiciar and Court Sapiarch

-7) New tradition for Anequina - available after conquering Cyrodiil and unlock unique MAA

-## TO-DO:

-1) Do'krin special building in game

-2) Decisions for Morrowind

-3) Mane version of Cyrodiil decisions

-4) Stress and Vassal opinion modifiers for decision events

-5) Fix Xylo River ?

-6) Empire of Tamriel: Anequina Edition
+4) New artifact at court of Anequina

-7) Add Harry Dubois of every race